Links on Android Authority may earn us a commission. Learn more.

 - Launched with Android 11, but upgraded to Android 12: The Pixel 5a originally shipped with Android 11, but has since received an update to Android 12.
 Android 12 is a major upgrade to the operating system that brings new security and privacy features, lots of customization additions, and more.
 You can read all about Android 12 right here.

-- Software promises and nice Google add-ons: The Google Pixel 5a will receive a minimum of three years of major OS upgrades and security updates.
-That’s great news for those who care about the longevity and security of their phone over time.
+- Software promises and nice Google add-ons: The Google Pixel 5a will receive a minimum of three years of major OS upgrades and security updates, which takes the phone until August 2024.
+That’s great news for those who care about the longevity and security of their phone over time, though it’s not quite as impressive as the Pixel 6 series.
 The 5a also comes with Pixel-exclusive features like the Google Recorder app, Call Screening for spam calls, and regular Pixel Feature Drops which bring new software features to the phone.

 - 5G capable, with limitations: The Google Pixel 5a is 5G-capable, though only for sub-6GHz networks — no mmWave support here.
 As you may recall, the Pixel 4a 5G saw a wider (and slightly delayed) launch on Verizon, likely due to its finicky mmWave network.
 So, you’re still getting 5G, just not all the 5G capabilities you could want.
-Really though, it doesn’t sound like mmWave support is all that important to have in 2021 anyway.
 It also misses out on Wi-Fi 6 support, which is a shame.

 - Booming speakers: The Pixel 5a’s stereo speakers get very loud.
 Too loud, in some cases.
 They’re significantly louder than the Pixel 5’s speakers, though audio quality gets noticeably muddy when cranked up to full volume.